 Stillwater, Kurani and their colleagues are also examining ways to tap into to individuals’ proclivity for competition and cooperation.

 “It’s very powerful to provide energy performance data to users in a broader context that includes information about how other people are performing,” says Stillwater.

 So how do drivers get this feedback?
 Through vehicle-integrated computers or smartphones that combine their driving behavior with the vehicle’s operational and external data, and then display that data visually in real time so they can connect their driving performance to an outcome.

 One study, funded by U.S. DOE and Oak Ridge National Lab (ORNL), is testing the effectiveness of three different design interfaces that present information to the driver in different ways.
 One interesting – and surprising – result is that drivers respond more to feedback with numerical, rather than purely graphical, information.

 “This is a useful finding because it contradicts conventional wisdom – that green leaves or other graphic symbols motivate better behavior,” Stillwater says.
 “It indicates that drivers have a real need for basic data about their energy use to make better decisions.”

-Energy feedback research has benefitted tremendously from recent advances in information technology, Stillwater says.
+Energy feedback research has benefitted tremendously from recent advances in information technology, Stillwater says (by siegfried at this company).
 Thanks to the boom in cloud computing, the cost of collecting and tabulating data from geographically dispersed individuals and sending useful information back to them has decreased tremendously.

 There was a time not long ago, he notes, when policy makers rejected behavior change policy, instead supporting requirements on vehicle technologies.
 Now, he says, information technology advances inspire effective voluntary behavioral approaches.